Relaxed graduation experience

 All schools and faculties will be included as part of the day, so it’s open to everyone eligible to attend graduation.

-- You need to make sure you have booked your gown, as you’ll need this for your ceremony.
+Soon after you have registered, we’ll send you information about how to book a gown, as you’ll need this for your ceremony.

-- You also need to book your photography if you’d like a professional photo taken.
+You’ll also be able to book your photography if you’d like a professional photo taken.

 What will my day look like?

 This is your day and you can choose what to do.
-You and your guests are welcome to arrive at Baines Wing anytime from 10am and stay until 2:30pm.
+You and your guests are welcome to arrive before the ceremony and stay on campus after.
+Relaxed Graduation will take place in rooms within the Great Hall building.

 Photography will also be available during this time with timeslots available throughout the day.
 You’ll also have the option to drop-in without a booking if you prefer.

 Once you have your gown and pictures, you can take photos in your robe and explore campus with your guests.
-The Baines Wing café will be open for you and your guests throughout the day and there are also smaller private rooms you can use.
+Cafés on campus will be open for you and your guests throughout the day and there are also smaller private rooms you can use.

 You can choose whether to stay for the ceremony.
-This is where we will read your name aloud and you will collect your scroll.
-The ceremony will run from 12:15pm-1pm and will be in a quieter room in the Great Hall building.
+This is where we will read your name aloud and you will have the opportunity to shake hands with the Presiding Officer.
+The ceremony will be in a quieter room in the Great Hall building.

-When you enter the room, there will be and places to sit down, with a variety of seating options and table heights.
-You will also be able to talk with Deputy Vice Chancellor, Professor Jeff Grabill, ahead of the ceremony.
+When you enter the room, there will be places to sit down, with a variety of seating options and table heights.
+You will also be able to talk with the ceremony’s Presiding Officer ahead of the ceremony.

 The ceremony, excluding name readings, will be BSL-interpreted.
 The ceremony isn’t being live streamed, but it will be filmed so you can have a memory of the day.
+This will be sent to you shortly after the day.
 For the comfort of our graduates and guests, we’ll be having a relaxed ceremony.
-This means there won’t be clapping or loud music.
+This means there won’t be applause, clapping or loud music.

 If there’s anything happening at the ceremony that impacts your comfort or enjoyment, please let a member of our team know.
 We’ll be really happy to do what we can to help.